mikenomitch/evernote_interview/README.md

 The app should start very simple.
 CRUD actions on notes and notebooks and can increase in complexity as time goes.
 There is no expected end goal.

+Assume that you are working with a great backend developer who can make the api behave however you like.

 ### task